-Rob has published more than 100 articles in such journals as the Journal of Portfolio Management, the Harvard Business Review, and the Financial Analysts Journal, where he also served as editor in chief from 2002 through 2006.
-In recognition of his achievements as a financial writer, Rob has received seven Graham and Dodd Scrolls, awarded annually by CFA Institute for top Financial Analysts Journal articles of the year.
-He also has received three Bernstein Fabozzi/Jacobs Levy awards from the Journal of Portfolio Management.
+Rob has published more than 100 articles in such journals as the Journal of Portfolio Management, Harvard Business Review, and Financial Analysts Journal, where he also served as editor in chief from 2002 through 2006.
+In recognition of his achievements as a financial writer, Rob has received seven Graham and Dodd Scrolls, awarded annually by CFA Institute to the top Financial Analysts Journal articles of the year.
+He also has received four Bernstein Fabozzi/Jacobs Levy awards from the Journal of Portfolio Management.
 He is co-author of The Fundamental Index: A Better Way to Invest (Wiley 2008).

-Rob Arnott received a BS degree (summa cum laude) in economics, applied mathematics, and computer science from the University of California, Santa Barbara.
+Rob Arnott received a BS summa cum laude in economics, applied mathematics, and computer science from the University of California, Santa Barbara.

 Awards & Recognitions

 CFA Institute Graham and Dodd Award or Scroll

 2012 "Demographic Changes, Financial Markets, and the Economy" in the Financial Analysts Journal

 2003 "Surprise!
 Higher Dividends = Higher Earnings Growth" in the Financial Analysts Journal

 2002 “What Risk Premium Is ‘Normal’?” in the Financial Analysts Journal

 1989 “A Disciplined Approach to Global Asset Allocation” in the Financial Analysts Journal

 1989 “A Total Differential Approach to Equity Duration” in the Financial Analysts Journal